One of the things I am most often asked by my clients is ‘Why do I need an insurance valuation of my jewellery?’.

 In addition, the gold price has increased around 20% over the last year.
 At the time of writing, we are at a six year high in terms of value.
 Accordingly, I’d recommend clients with gold jewellery should have this reassessed regularly so that they are not under insured.

-Pieces made by British designers of the 60s and 70s such as Andrew Grima, John Donald, Kutchinsky and Charles de Temple have been deeply unfashionable for many years but are now incredibly collectible and have seen a significant uplift in value.
+Pieces made by British designers of the 60s and 70s such as Andrew Grima, John Donald, Kutchinsky and Charles de Temple had fallen out of fashion for many years but are now incredibly collectible and have seen a significant uplift in value.
 Of course, the big designer names, such as Cartier, are always of importance and I think there is a general awareness of that but there may not be around this other, more recent, collecting area.

 With over 20 years of experience in the jewellery industry and having worked as a gemstone dealer, in antique and contemporary jewellery, as well as auctions, I am ideally placed to provide an insurance valuation for you.
 Not all valuation documents are considered equal, or indeed will be accepted by an insurer, or will be settled upon in the event of making a claim if the insurer does not give merit to the valuer.
 I am recommended by a many insurance brokers across the country to their clients, my valuations are accepted by insurers and I will travel to your home, office or bank to carry out the work which gives additional piece of mind in not having to be parted from your precious pieces for days, if not weeks at a time at a jeweller.
 My fees are based upon time taken, not value of your collection and are competitive.
 Please contact me to discuss having your jewellery valued, or your existing valuation updated.